-Pupils are not required to supply their own laptop.
-However, should they prefer to do so, the laptop will need to use Windows, OSX or Linux as an operating system.
+Students are not required to supply their own laptop.
+However, should they prefer to do so, the laptop will need to use Windows OSX or Linux as an operating system.
 (Small tablet-style computers such as iPads and smart phones are not sufficient.)
 Software required for this course is freely available from the Internet and can be installed at the beginning of the course.

-Students will be expected to purchase an approved textbook:
+Students will be expected to purchase the following approved textbook:

-Cambridge International AS and A Level Computer Science by Dave Watson and Helen Williams ISBN 978-1-5104-5759-1
+Cambridge International A.S. and A Level Computer Science by David Watson and Helen Williams, ISBN 978-1-5104-5759-1

-Assessment: AS Level (1st year of A-Level) Computer Science 9618
+Assessment: Computer Science 9618